 Once the pork knuckles are crispy you can remove them from the oven and serve.
 I like to serve them with saute potatoes and a selection of vegetables.

-Make the saute potatoes
+How to make the saute potatoes

 You will need a large frying pan with a lid.